abhiden98/MagicTales-Studio/README.md

 ## 💪 GitHub Actions Automation

-This project can be run continuously using GitHub Actions to generate multiple stories without manual intervention.
+This project is configured to run continuously using GitHub Actions to generate multiple stories without manual intervention.

 ### Setting Up GitHub Actions